 Social shopping has mostly replaced shopping at the mall in a group.
 But, that doesn’t mean people still don’t like to show off their latest purchase.
 With shoppable posts such as Instagram Galleries, they make it easy for shoppers to click, buy and share their good news online with all their connections.
 It’s marketing gold for retailers who can target these networked shoppers with fresh coupons and other promotions.

-Along with Instagram, Facebook and Pinterest are the platforms retailers should focus their attention.
+Along with Instagram, Facebook and Pinterest are the platforms retailers should focus their attention on.
 60% of Instagram users report that they find new products and 75% take action.
 Social shopping is a popular trend that retailers cannot ignore.

 4. Retargeting Ads

 When visitors come to your site looking for a specific item and find it but don’t buy it, what is a retailer to do?
 Your best bet is to serve dynamic retargeted ads.
 From Facebook to Google, the infrastructure enables marketers to follow shoppers wherever they go.
-By serving an ad featuring images of the same product it keeps your store top of mind and provides a clickable link back to your page.
+By serving an ad featuring images of the same product you keep your store top of mind and provide a clickable link back to your page.

 Everyone likes receiving a birthday present, appreciates getting noticed and the personal attention that comes with it.
 Personalization is a powerful marketing strategy.
 Your online customers deserve your personalized attention, and there are several ways to do this, backed by AI and machine learning tools.